Scooter, the Hockey Cat

 One of the nation's leading manufacturer of modems noticed how active my board was and offered me a 9600 baud modem for nothing but a thank you note on my board.
 Graphics were very rudimentary and videos were unheard of.
 Regardless, I did some tinkering with my modem and boosted it to 19,200 baud.
 I also let some of my fellow BBS sysops (system operators) know and a group of us had the fastest upload / download speeds along the eastern seaboard.

-I had my first ugly encounter with a racist when I was chastised about "Great White" with the bimbo having no clue about the northeast states like Maine, New Hampshire and Vermont.
-Not wanting to be labeled as a white supremicist, I basically explained why she was an idiot and banned her.
-Then I said I was glad I didn't mention "black ice" to her.
+I had my first ugly encounter with a racist when I was chastised about "Great White" with the complainer having no clue about Canada and most of the Northern U. S. Not wanting to be labeled as a white supremicist, I basically explained why she was an idiot and banned her.
+Then I said I was glad I didn't mention black ice to her.
 That's a term used because when water freezes, it's usually clear so the roads can be dangerously slippery without appearing so.

-Triggered racist idiot #2 also banned for whining about the ice.
+Triggered racist idiot #2 also banned for whining about the black ice.